METROPOLIS | ANIME REVIEW & ANALYSIS

 Introducing Anime Metropolis

-The anime version of Metropolis took inspiration from its silent film namesake from 1927.
-On the surface it seems like a simple remake, but under the surface the anime is very different.
+The anime version of Metropolis drew inspiration from its silent film namesake, released in 1927.
+On the surface, it seems like a simple remake, but under the surface, the anime is very different.
 One common feature unites the two metropolises, though:

 In the back alleys of Metropolis wanders a tiny robotic girl called Tima.
 On the search for an answer, she prowls the many different layers of the monumental city.
 One question haunts her every waking hour, which for a robot is 24/7… Who am I?